 It is your responsibility to tell us within 28 days of any changes in your household.
 Telling us about changes ensures our records are correct and up to date and that you receive the right assistance.

-What type of changes should I tell FACS Housing about?
+What type of changes should I tell DCJ Housing about?

 You should tell us about the following type of changes:

 - the number of people living in your home, for example, the birth of a child or someone moving in or out of your home

 - anyone staying consistently and regularly in your home

 - your household income, for example, someone starting work, a change in Centrelink benefit, someone stopping work

 - anyone in your household who is self employed or running their own business

 - any assets, such as savings, shares, dividends that you or a member of household have

 - any property ownership or inheritance that you or a member of your household have.